Introduction to Referral Marketing Strategy

-Many small and medium businesses can join a business network such as BNI (Business Network International) which has chapters all over the world to help its members promote business through referrals.
-Each referral is much more valuable than a lead as conversion rate could be near 90-100% while a qualified lead gained from any other forms of marketing have one-fourth chance of being converted to business.
+Many small and medium businesses can join a business network such as BNI (Business Network International), which has chapters all over the world to help its members promote business through referrals.
+Each referral is much more valuable than a lead as the conversion rate could be near 90-100%, while a qualified lead gained from any other form of marketing have a one-fourth chance of being converted to business.

 8. Use a mix of cash, non-cash and multi-pronged strategy: (Referral Marketing Strategy)

 You may use both cash or non-cash incentives for referral marketing example, but a Chicago University study found that non-monetary incentives were more effective than cash benefits by 24%.
 It is also better to not confine referral to customers or employees alone; referral marketing websites can also be used to new customers and lure them into referral marketing programs.

 9. Communicate the buyer persona to your customers: (Referral Marketing Strategy)

 When asking for referrals, most often, companies forget the target group they are looking at.
 Every friend or colleague of your customer may not be a prospect and get a long list of prospects; spending time on them may not bring the desired result.
 In such cases, the company can outline a client profile- desired age group, income, interests, industry, gender, hobbies so that results would be better.